feifeibear/long-context-attention/README.md

 [Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed) employs Ulysses as its method for sequence parallelism and also supports hybrid parallelism as Ulysses-DataParallel.
 Unfortunately, it does not support Tensor Parallel + Ulysses.
 If you're interested in integrating the LongContextAttention mechanism into Megatron-DeepSpeed, a few lines of code modification are all that's required.
 For detailed instructions on implementing this change, please refer to the provided patch file located at [./patches/Megatron-DeepSpeed.patch](./patches/Megatron-DeepSpeed.patch).
 This patch has been constructed based on the commit with the identifier `bcedecd1ff788d4d363f3365fd396053a08d65be`.

+## Best Practice for 4D Parallelism

+We analyze the impact of introducing Sequnce Parallelism to Data/ZeRO/Tensor/Pipeline Parallelism in a technique report, which can be found at [here](./media/unified_seq_parallel_tech_report.pdf).

+Some best practices are listed here:

+1. We suggest using Unified-SP in place of SP-Ring and SP-Ulysses, as it encompasses the capabilities of both while offering additional benefits.

+2. DP (data parallelism) vs SP: We suggest prioritizing the use of DP over SP if possible.
+Only when the batch size (bs) is insufficient for partitioning should one consider whether to employ SP

+3.  when utilizing SP, it should always be used in conjunction wit ZeRO-1/2.

+4. Switching TP (tensor parallelism) to SP cannot increase the sequence length in training.
+SP+ZeRO3 can train a similar sequence length as TP-sp.
+We suggest that SP may have an advantage over TP when employing GQA in terms of communication cost, as GQA can reduce the communication cost of SP without affecting TP.

+5. Setting a higher parallel degree of SP parallelism is possible, which may need to set a large ring degree when the head number is limited, to train a long sequence across a greater number of computational devices.
+But TP could not be set a high parallel.

 ### Test